 To do this, the researchers analyzed the molecular signatures of 83 glioma samples from post mortem dogs and compared them with human biopsies from both adults and children.
 They used a wide range of molecular sequencing technologies in order to obtain this information.

-The findings, published in the Cancer Cell journal, revealed significant similarities between the two, with both humans and canines sharing mutations in genes that belong to well-known cell cycle pathways.
+The findings, published in Cancer Cell, revealed significant similarities between the two, with both humans and canines sharing mutations in genes that belong to well-known cell cycle pathways.

 The researchers also found that gliomas in dogs were more similar to gliomas in children than they were in adults.
 They also noted that the mutations occurred at similar times of life in both dogs and children.

-The findings then suggest that dogs and humans develop these types of tumors in a similar way.
+The findings then suggest that dogs and humans develop similar types of tumors.

 The researchers believe this helps to allow for a better understanding of the relationship between human cancers and those of dogs.
 This, in turn, will then help the treatment prospects of both species.